fdformula/MathlyLua/README.md

 Mathly is developed in Lua 5.4.6.
 It works with the present newest version 5.4.7.
 It might work with previous versions.

-You may download Lua source code in https://lua.org/ and compile it yourself or simply download prebuilt binary commands for Microsoft Windows in, say, https://www.nuget.org/packages/lua/.
+You may download Lua source code in https://lua.org/ and compile it yourself or simply download prebuilt binary commands for Microsoft Windows in, say, [https://joedf.github.io/LuaBuilds/]https://joedf.github.io/LuaBuilds/ and [https://www.nuget.org/packages/lua/]https://www.nuget.org/packages/lua/.
 Another way to get prebuilt Lua is to download ZeroBrane Studio (https://studio.zerobrane.com/), a lightweight Lua IDE for various platforms.
 It comes with multiple versions of Lua.

 Microsoft Windows users may download on this very page the file, `cudatext-for-mathly-win-*.7z`, including Lua 5.4.6.